 - 1. Park machine on a flat, level surface.
-Disengage the PTO, stop the engine and engage the parking brake. - See Figure 25.
+Disengage the PTO, stop the engine and engage the parking brake. - 2.
+Raise the rear of the machine and secure with jackstands.
+Chock the front wheels to prevent the machine from rolling. - 3.
+Remove the rear drive tires. - 4.
+See Figure 25.
 Using the supplied spanner wrench (p/n 22853), insert the tip of the wrench into the notch in the pre-load adjuster.
-While holding the wrench in place with one hand, turn CLOCKWISE to increase the pre-load, turn COUNTER-CLOCKWISE to decrease the pre-load.
-Make sure both shocks are set to the same amount of pre-load.
+While holding the wrench in place with one hand, turn COUNTER-CLOCKWISE to increase the pre-load, turn CLOCK-WISE to decrease the pre-load.
+Make sure both shocks are set to the same amount of pre-load. - 5.
+Reinstall the rear drive tires.
+Torque the lug bolts to 85-95 ft/lbs.
+(115-129 Nm).
+Remove the jackstands from under the machine.